major/rhel7stig-sphinx/doc/source/high.rst

 Note: The hash generated is an example.

-# grub-mkpasswd-pbkdf2
+# grub2-mkpasswd-pbkdf2

 Enter Password:
 Reenter Password:
 PBKDF2 hash of your password is grub.pbkdf2.sha512.10000.F3A7CFAA5A51EED123BE8238C23B25B2A6909AFC9812F0D45

-Using this hash, modify the "/etc/grub.d/10_linux" file with the following commands to add the password to the root entry:

-# cat << EOF
+Edit "/etc/grub.d/40_custom" and add the following lines below the comments:

+# vi /etc/grub.d/40_custom

-> set superusers="root" password_pbkdf2 smithj grub.pbkdf2.sha512.10000.F3A7CFAA5A51EED123BE8238C23B25B2A6909AFC9812F0D45
+set superusers="root"

-> EOF
+password_pbkdf2 root {hash from grub2-mkpasswd-pbkdf2 command}

 Generate a new "grub.conf" file with the new password with the following commands:

 # grub2-mkconfig --output=/tmp/grub2.cfg
 # mv /tmp/grub2.cfg /boot/grub2/grub.cfg

 Check
 ~~~~~

+For systems that use UEFI, this is Not Applicable.

 Check to see if an encrypted root password is set.
 On systems that use a BIOS, use the following command:

-# grep -i password /boot/grub2/grub.cfg
+# grep -i ^password_pbkdf2 /boot/grub2/grub.cfg

-password_pbkdf2 superusers-account password-hash
+password_pbkdf2 [superusers-account] [password-hash]

 If the root password entry does not begin with "password_pbkdf2", this is a finding.

+If the "superusers-account" is not set to "root", this is a finding.

 Additional Data
 ~~~~~~~~~~~~~~~